On the Global Casimir Effect in the Schwarzschild Spacetime: Concluding Remarks

 Finally, we have studied the thermal corrections to the Casimir energy via computation of the Helmholtz free energy in the limit that interest us here, $mM \ll 1$.
 The thermal Casimir energy also vanishes when the black hole mass tends to zero.
 However, the thermal tension on the surface of the event horizon once more presents a finite value in this limit, unrevealing again the black hole singularity.
 However, at high temperatures, this remaining tension on the horizon tends to a constant and minimum absolute value, opposite to the value found in the $T=0$ case.
 Thus, the total Casimir tension vanishes, which is compatible with the generally accepted catastrophic disappearing of the black hole at its final stages of evaporation, provided the temperature of the thermal bath be that one of the Hawking's radiation, $T_H$, {\it i.e.} $T=T_H\propto1/M$.
-We also have calculated the Casimir entropy, which is proportional to the horizon area, as in the Hawking's entropy.
-At low temperatures we have shown that the Casimir entropy obeys the third law of thermodynamics.
+We also have calculated the Casimir entropy, which is proportional to the horizon area, as the Hawking's (black hole) entropy.
+That quantity can be in fact interpreted as being the lowest IR contribution to this latter, since it was oobtained from the stationary states of the scalar field.
+Moreover, we have shown that at low temperatures the Casimir entropy obeys the third law of thermodynamics.
 At high temperatures, the Casimir entropy also goes to a constant and minimum value.
 The heat capacity is always negative, showing that, besides the positive values for the Helmholtz free energy, the quantum vacuum is thermodynamically unstable in the considered regime.

 As perspectives of the work, we point out the generalization to other quantum fields as well as to stationary and charged spherical gravitational sources, among other solutions.
 It would be interesting also compare these results with those ones of some effective quantum gravity theories, which predict the existence of a remnant black hole mass that does not evaporate at all \cite{rainbow}.
 By calling attention to these cases, we hope find a general way of capturing the presence of the singularity via semiclassical gravity, specifically by the global Casimir effect.